marceloleandropereira/rick-and-morty/README.md

 # rick-and-morty
-this is an application that consumes the [rick and morty API](https://rickandmortyapi.com) to display information about the characters, locations and episodes of the series.
+This is an application that consumes the [rick and morty API](https://rickandmortyapi.com) to display information about the characters, locations and episodes of the series.